Dodgers vs. Yankees MLB Betting Odds, Trends & Prediction

-Gavin Stone will oppose Nestor Cortes in Saturday’s pitching matchup at Yankee Stadium.
-With the Yankees listed as a favorite and the total sitting at 8.5 runs, what’s the smart play tonight from New York?
+Tyler Glasnow will oppose Luis Gill in Sunday’s pitching matchup at Yankee Stadium.
+With the Dodgers listed as a favorite and the total sitting at 7.5 runs, what’s the smart play tonight from New York?

 Game Matchup & Betting Odds